← Back to research

 • Composable — Modular scopes with parameters enable workflow reuse

-• Claude Code integrationagent cog runs Claude Code CLI with full filesystem access
+• Coding agent integrationagent cog runs Claude Code (or Pi, since v1.1.0) with full filesystem access, multiple prompts per session, and usage tracking [2]

 • Deterministic structure — AI invoked only where needed, within predictable framework